 Jordan is the primary teaching pastor at Bluewater Mission Church.
 He was born in the California Bay Area and raised in Southern Oregon.
 Jordan holds degrees from Stanford University and the University of Chicago, with a Ph.D. in Political Theory; he did post-doctoral work at Harvard's Kennedy School of Government.
 As a result of being entirely over-educated, Jordan's specialty is making overly complicated things simple and applicable.
 Before founding Bluewater Mission, Jordan was on staff at First Presbyterian Church of Honolulu for four years as director of small groups, outreach, prayer ministry and young adults.
 Jordan is the author of Miracle Work: A Down-to-Earth Guide to Supernatural Ministries (InterVarsity Press).
 He is a frequent guest teacher at churches and conferences worldwide; he was the keynote speaker at the 2016 New Wine Conference in the UK, a gathering of 24,000 over 2 weeks, and lead teacher for the Columbus Vineyard's 30th Anniversary in 2017.

-Sonya serves as a pastor on Bluewater's Core Ministries Team, co-leads the Bluewater Women ministry and has provided leadership for a breadth of ministries through the years including Worship and Kids’ Ministry.
+Sonya serves as a pastor on Bluewater's Core Ministries Team, co-leads the Bluewater Women ministry and is currently the Interim Family Life Pastor overseeing Bluewater’s Kids and Youth Ministry.
 She was the startup and General Manager for Seed Restaurant, Bluewater’s social justice enterprise.
 Born and raised in Honolulu, Sonya graduated from Punahou School and received her undergraduate degree in Music and English from Stanford University.
 She served as an Associate Pastor at the Cambridge Vineyard Church in Massachusetts where she pioneered ministries for women and the arts.
 She was the keynote speaker for the Northeast Area Vineyard's Women's Retreat in 2017.
 She is also a professional actress and singer (SAG-AFTRA/Equity), a songwriter, and has appeared on television, film, stage and commercials across the country, most notably NOT dying at gunpoint on the season premier of Hawaii 5-0.